zanejbarson-droid/Week12DraftWork/README.md

 # Week12DraftWork
-Week 12 practice upload of EarSketch coding project called 'Diverse Sound' Look at Main.py for code - Unsure if you need to download sounds
+Week 12 practice upload of EarSketch coding project called 'Diverse Sound' Look at Main.py for code - Copy and paste code into EarSketch